telicent-oss/smart-caches-core/docs/security/index.md

 In order to support other security models like PBAC we need to move away from our hardcoded dependency on RDF-ABAC by introducing a new abstraction layer for security.

-A closely related issue is that currently security labels are only used for deciding whether users are permitted access to read data.
-Going forward we need to offer more nuance in the authorisation decisions we can make, including whether users can write data, and whether they can access specific API resources.
-Currently API resource access is managed completely separately from our main security model so part of the goal of this design is to unify authorisation decisions within a single framework.

 ## Requirements

-- Customers **MUST** be able to label data with security labels that support their desired security model
+- Customers **MUST** be able to label data with security labels that support their desired security model.
-- Customers **MUST** be able to enforce more flexible security models than ABAC
+- Customers **MUST** be able to enforce more flexible security models than ABAC.
 - The Platform **MUST** be able to apply and enforce security labels coherently across the platform.
-- The Platform **MUST** allow for additional kinds of authorisation decision beyond what is currently possible:
-    - Whether a user can write data
-    - Whether a user can access API resources

 ## Design